Top.Mail.Ru

 Honorary titles of the Russian Federation and the Republic of Sakha (Yakutia) are awarded to 30 teachers, 7 people have the degree of Doctor of Sciences and the academic title of professor, 32 teachers are candidates of sciences and associate professors.

-• Department of Socio-Cultural Activities and Cultural Management,
+• Department of cultural studies and sociocultural activity

-• Department of Design and Decorative and Applied Arts of the Peoples of the Arctic,
+• Department of design and applied arts of the peoples of the Arctic

 The training takes place in equipped classrooms for lectures, seminars and individual classes, there are choreographic halls, workshops for painting, graphics, design, artistic bone processing, specialized classes in vocal, instrumental performance, theory and history of music, rehearsal rooms for an educational theater and orchestra of folk instruments, a library, and a music library.